django-cms/djangocms-audio/README.rst

 You'll need to create the `feature` folder inside ``templates/djangocms_audio/`` otherwise you will get a *template does not exist* error.
-You can do this by copying the ``standard`` folder inside that directory and renaming it to ``feature``.
+You can do this by copying the ``default`` folder inside that directory and renaming it to ``feature``.

 ``MP3`` and ``OGG`` files are allowed by default.
 We recommend using ``MP3``